tarwn/lessthandot-hugo/blogs/content/posts/2010-05-12-how-to-get-the-processid-that-sql-server.md

 <img src="/wp-content/uploads/blogs/DataMgmt//TaskManager.PNG" alt="" title="" width="737" height="236" />

 Can you tell which process is the 2008 instance and which process is the 2008 R2 instance?
-I can&#8217;t either.
+I can't either.
 Now if you want to know what process id your instance is using you can do three things

 ### 1) Use T-SQL